 When something big and life-changing happens, you might think it’s obvious that you notice and act accordingly.
-But that’s not always the case.
+But that’s only sometimes the case.

-As far as big and life-changing happenings go, the Revelation at Sinai ought to be up there.
+As far as significant and life-changing happenings go, the Revelation at Sinai should be up there.
 God came down to Earth to give humans the Torah!
-We might expect the beginning of humanity’s journey with the Torah to be full of eager excitement, or perhaps at least a somber sense of purpose and responsibility.
+We might expect the beginning of humanity’s journey with the Torah to be full of eager excitement, perhaps at least a somber sense of purpose and responsibility.
 But that’s not what happens.

 While the story unfolds in its way, Rashi suggests that it was the manner of their departure from Sinai that cultivated their craving for meat: